limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

   creditlink: https://pixabay.com/en/rpg-game-play-dice-dungeons-468917/
 ---

-This post documents the complete walkthrough of Pinky's Palace: v2, a boot2root [VM][1] created by [Pink_Panther][2] and hosted at [VulnHub][3].
+This post documents the complete walkthrough of Pinky's Palace: v2, a boot2root [VM][1] created by [Pink_Panther][2], and hosted at [VulnHub][3].
 If you are uncomfortable with spoilers, please stop reading now.
 {: .notice}

 <!--more-->

 ### Background

 A realistic and ***hellish*** (emphasis mine) boot2root.
 The goal is to gain `root` access and read `/root/root.txt`.
-Before we begin, there's an added benefit to map `pinkydb` to the assigned IP address through `/etc/hosts`.
+Before I begin, remember to map `pinkydb` to the assigned IP address through `/etc/hosts`.

 ### Information Gathering

-Let's kick this off with a `nmap` scan to establish the services available in the host.
+My usual practice is to kick off with a `nmap` scan to establish the services available in the host.

 ```
 # nmap -n -v -Pn -p- -A --reason -oN nmap.txt 192.168.10.130